polyphony-chat/docs/SPECIFICATION.md

 #### 6.1.1 Last resort KeyPackages

 A "last resort" KeyPackage, which, contrasting regular KeyPackages, is reusable, is issued when a server runs out of regular KeyPackages for a user.
-This is to prevent DoS attacks, where malicious clients deplete all KeyPackages for a given user, blocking that user's inclusion into encrypted groups or guild channels.
+This is to prevent `DoS` attacks, where malicious clients deplete all KeyPackages for a given user, blocking that user's inclusion into encrypted groups or guild channels.

 Servers are to replace a "last resort" KeyPackage after it has been used at least once by requesting one from the client.

 ### 6.2 Initial authentication

-During the initial authentication process, a client must provide at least one [KeyPackage](#61-keypackages), as well as one ["last resort" KeyPackage](#611-last-resort-keypackages) to the server, in addition to the required registration information.
+During the initial authentication process, a client must provide at least one [KeyPackage](#61-keypackages) and one ["last resort" KeyPackage](#611-last-resort-keypackages) to the server, in addition to the required registration information.

 The public identity key inside the `LeafNode` of this KeyPackage corresponds to the public identity key found inside a clients' ID-Cert.